Meteor (missile): Risk reduction

+When bids were submitted, it was anticipated that a contract would be awarded by late 1997 with first deliveries by 2005.
 Following several rounds of bid clarification it was concluded in early 1997 that the risks were too high to proceed directly to development.
 The UK's Defence Procurement Agency (DPA) and Sweden's Defence Materiel Administration (FMV) therefore launched a Project Definition and Risk Reduction (PDRR) programme.
-This gave the two teams twelve months in which to refine their designs, and identify and understand the risks and how they would be mitigated.
-PDRR contracts were placed in August 1997 with a second ITT following in October.
-The results of the PDRR programme were expected in March 1998 but the procurement became ensnared in the run-up to and aftermath of the UK General Election in May 1997, as the new Labour government conducted its Strategic Defence Review.
+This gave the two teams twelve months to refine their designs, identify risks and develop mitigation.
+PDRR contracts were placed in August 1997 with a second ITT issued in October.
 By 1998 the in-service date (ISD), defined as the first unit equipped with 72 missiles, had slipped to 2007.

-The UK MoD hosted a government-to-government level briefing on 14/15 July 1997 with Italy, Germany, and Sweden to discuss the BVRAAM programme and how it might meet their requirements, with the aim of pursuing a collaborative procurement.
-There were issues at this time over the funding of the risk reduction contracts and some nations were discussing possible financial contributions to the studies in return for access to the data.
+The UK MoD hosted a government level briefing on 14 and 15 July 1997 with Italy, Germany, and Sweden to discuss the BVRAAM programme, with the aim of pursuing a collaborative procurement.
+Funding of the risk-reduction contracts was unresolved, and some nations were proposed financial contributions to the studies in return for data access.

 The European team hoped that, if chosen by the UK, Meteor would also be adopted by Germany, Italy, Sweden, and France.
-However, Germany had now formulated an even more demanding requirement.
-In response, DASA/LFK proposed a modified A3M, called Euraam, using a DASA Ulm K-band active seeker, with a passive receiver for stealthy engagements, and a redesigned Bayern Chemie propulsion system.
+Germany however, introduced an even more demanding requirement.
+In response, DASA/LFK proposed a modified A3M, named Euraam, using a DASA Ulm K-band active seeker and a passive receiver for stealthy engagements, plus a redesigned Bayern Chemie propulsion system.
 The high energy of the high frequency radar (compared to the I-band used on AMRAAM) was claimed to provide an ability to "burn-through" most ECM and the shorter wavelength would allow the target's position to be determined more precisely allowing the use of directional warheads.
-At one stage DASA was pushing their government for a two-year demonstration programme which would culminate in four unguided flight tests.
+At one stage DASA was pushing its government for a two-year demonstration programme which would culminate in four unguided flight tests.
 This was presented as a fallback position in case the UK chose Raytheon's proposal.
-More cynical observers regarded this as a tactic to push the UK towards Meteor.